 Basis of Accounting - The financial statements are prepared on the accrual basis of accounting.
 Plan member contributions are recognized in the period in which the contributions are due.
-Employer contributions to the Plan are recognized when due and the employer has made a formal commitment to provide the contributions.
+Employer contributions to the Plan are recognized when they are due and when the employer has made a formal commitment to provide the contributions.
 Benefits and refunds are recognized when paid in accordance with the terms of the Plan.